Topological Hall-like behavior of multidomain ferromagnets

 \subsection{Electric Current in a Single Unit}

-For our purpose the current was always defined as going into the unit and having four paths to take.
-The current for each terminal can be defined using Ohm's law in terms of conductivity, $I=VG$, refer to Fig.~\ref{fig:unit_res}: \begin{widetext}
+For our purpose, the current was always defined as going into the unit and having four paths.
+The current for each terminal can be defined using Ohm's law in terms of conductivity $I=VG$, refer to Fig.~\ref{fig:unit_res}: \begin{widetext}

-\end{widetext} $G_1$ and $G_2$ coefficients are the conductances of the system along the x and y directions respectively. $G_H$ is the term that controls the the Hall effect's conductance strength for our system.
-The indices $m$ and $n$ loop over the entire M-by-N system.
-For each resistor in the system shown in Eq.~(\ref{unit_eqs}), there are four equation that are defined as the voltage drop across each junction on the resistor.
-The additional term depending on spin of the unit accounts for the Hall effect.
-We solve the Kirchhoff's laws ensuring that the total current into each resistor vanishes which transforms our system into a set of linear equations that are solved using the Jacobi iterations.
+\end{widetext} $G_1$ and $G_2$ are the conductances of the system along the x and y directions, respectively. $G_H$ is the term that controls the conductance strength of the Hall effect for our system.
+The indices $m$ and $n$ loop over the entire M-by-N system and $S_{m,n}$ is a random variable for the spin polarization of the resistor modeling a single domain.
+For each resistor in the system shown in Eq.~(\ref{unit_eqs}), four equations are defined as the voltage drop across each junction on the resistor.
+The additional term, depending on the unit's spin, accounts for the Hall effect.
+We solve Kirchhoff's laws, ensuring that the total current into each resistor vanishes, which transforms our system into a set of linear equations that are solved using the Jacobi iterations.